supermarsx/autogithubpullmerge/docs/usage_summary.md

   closed or merged.
 - `--purge-only` - skip pull request polling and only run branch cleanup.

+Declining the confirmation prompt aborts the command and returns a non-zero exit code.

 ## Stray Branch Management

 ### Isolated Stray-Branch Purge Mode